av1155/AlienInvaders/README.md

 -   A UFO that randomly crosses the screen, providing bonus opportunities when hit.
 -   High score tracking with local persistence.
 -   Replay functionality to restart the game after a game over.
+-   Dynamic barriers that provide both cover and strategic gameplay elements.
+-   Enhanced frame rate and movement speeds for all objects, improving game fluidity.
+-   Aliens can now shoot two bullets at a time, increasing the game's difficulty.

 ## Controls